NU-CUCIS/ph5concat/README.md

 across multiple files into a single file by appending individual datasets one after another.
 In a typical neutrino particle collision experiment, the detector collects data into files over a period of time.
-Each file is labeled by IDs of 'run' and 'subrun' Runs are divided into Subruns.
-For example, a run is one day of data taking and a subrun is about an hour of data taking.
+Each file is labeled by IDs of 'run' and 'subrun'.
+Runs are divided into Subruns.
+A run can be, for example, one day of data taking and a subrun can be about an hour of data taking.
 Each file contains thousands of two-dimensional datasets, organized into hundreds of group, containing data describing the properties of a given particle type.
-To analyzing the data, individual datasets are required to be concatenated one after another across all files.
-As the data amount and number of files from a given experiment can be very large, the performance of the parallel concatenater is important.
+To analyze the data, individual datasets are required to be concatenated one after another across all files, preferably in an increasing order of their run and subrun ID.
+As the data amount and number of files from a given experiment can become very large, the performance scalability of the parallel concatenater is important.

 ## Input HDF5 Files
 * Each file contains data from a single subrun.
 All groups contain datasets